Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Effect on the Motorization Requirements

 \subsection{Comparison Metrics}

+Here we introduce metrics to compare the requirements for the dynamic force source of an exoskeleton system.
 For long cyclic tasks like walking and running, the force output of an electric motor is most likely limited by its continuous rated torque.
-To prevent overheating, the continuous torque of a motor should be higher than the RMS torque required for the task.
-The RMS torque also indicates how much energy is lost by heating because it is proportional to the winding current $I$, $\overline{P}_\text{Joule}=R\left( \overline{I(t)^2} \right)=R{I_\text{rms}}^2$.
-Recall that Joule's losses are often the main source of energy consumption for lightly geared motors \cite{seok_design_2015}.
-Then, the RMS force metric $f_\text{dyn,rms}$ should be minimized for lightweight motorization and battery pack.
-Another relevant metric for power consumption in cyclic tasks is the mean absolute power $\overline{\lvert P_\text{dyn.}(t)\rvert }$ generated by the dynamic force unit.
-Indeed, some mechanical output power is lost during both power generation ${P_\text{dyn.}}^{+}(t)$ and regeneration ${P_\text{dyn.}}^{-}(t)$.
-The total battery power is then given by equation~\ref{eq:power_storage} where $\eta_\text{gen.}$ and $\eta_\text{regen.}$ are the efficiency when generating and dissipating power, respectively.
-For energy conservative cyclic tasks, the mean positive and negative output powers cancel out, $\overline{{P_\text{dyn.}}^{+}(t)}=-\overline{{P_\text{dyn.}}^{-}(t)}$, giving equation~\ref{eq:power_storage2}.
+To prevent overheating, it must exceed the root mean squared (RMS) torque required by the task.
+The RMS torque is also indicative of resistive (Joule) losses, since it is proportional to the winding current $I$, $\overline{P}_\text{Joule}=R\left( \overline{I(t)^2} \right)=R{I_\text{rms}}^2$.
+Joule losses are often the dominant source of energy consumption lightly geared motors \cite{seok_design_2015}.
+Consequently, minimizing the RMS force generated by the dynamic actuator, $f_\text{dyn,rms}$, is essential for achieving a lightweight gearmotor and compact battery system.
+Another relevant metric for evaluating energy efficiency in cyclic tasks is the mean absolute power, $\overline{\lvert P_\text{dyn}(t)\rvert}$, delivered by the actuator.
+In practice, mechanical power is lost during power generation (${P_\text{dyn}}^{+}(t)$) and regenerative braking (${P_\text{dyn}}^{-}(t)$).
+The power drawn from the battery to drive the dynamic force unit is expressed by equation~\ref{eq:power_storage} where $\eta_\text{gen.}$ and $\eta_\text{regen.}$ are the efficiency when generating and dissipating power, respectively:

+In energy-conservative cyclic tasks, the average positive and negative powers tend to cancel out, $\overline{{P_\text{dyn.}}^{+}(t)}=-\overline{{P_\text{dyn.}}^{-}(t)}$ \footnote{If no energy lost between the dynamic force unit and the leg output.}.
+Under this assumption, the average battery power becomes:

+Equation~\ref{eq:power_storage2} highlights the portion of energy that cannot be recovered due to limited gearbox efficiency.
+For instance, with $\eta = 90\%$, only 21\% of the mechanical power is lost, whereas a less efficient, highly geared system with $\eta = 70\%$ results in a 73\% loss.
+Regardless of $\eta$, however, a lower value of $\overline{\lvert P_\text{dyn}(t)\rvert}$ directly translates into reduced energy consumption, as less mechanical power flows through the actuator.